-ESG thematic strategies enable investors to invest a portion of the equity allocation in their liquid portfolio in companies whose products, services, and approaches target specific themes that address the social and environmental challenges important to them.
-Although thematic approaches fall short of meeting the intent, measurement, and verification criteria required for impact investing, they enable investors to signal to companies the importance of aligning their products, services, and approach in ways that contribute to specific social and environmental themes and outcomes.
+ESG thematic strategies enable investors to invest a portion of the equity allocation in their liquid portfolio in companies whose products, services and approaches target specific themes that address the social and environmental challenges important to them.
+Although thematic approaches short of meeting the intent, measurement and verification criteria required for impact investing, it enables investors to signal to companies the importance of aligning their products, services and approach in ways that contribute to specific social and environmental themes and outcomes.

-7. ESG leaders equities
+6. ESG leaders - US and ex-US equities

-Expected 7-year return p.a.
-7.0%

-Expected 7-year volatility p.a.
-14.7%

-Comparable to Global equities
+Expected return p.a.
+7.1% (US) / 9.0% (ex-US) Expected volatility p.a.
+15.7% (US) / 16.8% (ex-US) Comparable to US large-cap equities / International equities